gaia-platform/examples-staging/hello_world/README.md

 ## Define your Database Schema

 Gaia provides a SQL-like Data Definition Language (DDL) to define your application's data model.
-The DDL is processed by [`gaiac`](https://gaia-platform.github.io/gaia-platform-docs.io/articles/tools/tool-gaiac.html) which loads the table definitions into the database and generates the C++ code ([Direct Access Classes](https://gaia-platform.github.io/gaia-platform-docs.io/articles/apps-direct-access.html)) to enable copy-free reads as well as update, insert, and delete functionality to your data objects in a transactional, and thread-safe manner.
+The DDL is processed by [`gaiac`](https://gaia-platform.github.io/gaia-platform-docs.io/articles/tools/tool-gaiac.html), which loads the table definitions into the database and generates the C++ code ([Direct Access Classes](https://gaia-platform.github.io/gaia-platform-docs.io/articles/apps-direct-access.html)) to enable copy-free reads as well as update, insert, and delete functionality to your data objects in a transactional, and thread-safe manner.

-The following snippet defines the database `hello_world` and creates the table `person` in it.
+The following snippet defines the database `hello_world` and creates the table `person`.
 ```sql
 database hello_world